gravitational/teleport/docs/4.2/features/ssh_pam.md

 @include common-password
 ```

-The default SSHD will call two pam_mod files, one Dynamic.
+The default `sshd` will call two `pam_motd` files, one dynamic.
 That prints the machine
 info, and a static MOTD that can be set by an admin.

 ```